josh-development/middlewares/packages/transform/README.md

 ## Description

-A data manipulation middleware for Josh.
+A data manipulation middleware for Josh that parses data through a before and after function to transform the data to be stored.

 ## Features